ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Some Verifiers may choose to subset the collection of Statements, filtering on the payload type (Protected Header `3`), the CWT (Protected Header `15`) Issuer claim, or other non-opaque properties.

-Some Verifiers may systematically resolve Issuer DIDs to fetch the latest corresponding DID documents.
+Some Verifiers may systematically resolve Issuer identifiers to fetch the latest corresponding verification keys.
 This behavior strictly enforces the revocation of compromised keys.
 Once the Issuer has updated its Statement to remove a key identifier, all Signed Statements include the corresponding `kid` will be rejected.
-However, others may delegate DID resolution to a trusted third party and/or cache its results.

-Some Verifiers may decide to skip the DID-based signature verification, relying on the Transparency Service's Registration Policy and the scrutiny of other Verifiers.
+Some Verifiers may decide to skip the identifier-based signature verification, relying on the Transparency Service's Registration Policy and the scrutiny of other Verifiers.
 Although this weakens their guarantees against key revocation, or against a corrupt Transparency Services, they can still keep the Receipt and blame the Issuer or the Transparency Services at a later point.

 # Signed Statement Issuance, Registration, and Verification